 Body Parts Most Prone to Sports Injuries

-Certain parts of the body are more vulnerable to sports injuries, including:
+Certain parts of the body are more vulnerable treatment for sports injuries, including:

 - Ankles – Frequent sprains, especially in sports that require quick changes in direction.